chrishough/my-configurations/guides/ruby.md

 `git clone https://github.com/rkh/rbenv-update.git $(rbenv root)/plugins/rbenv-update`
 9. Install a few common versions of ruby: `rbenv install 2.3.0`, `rbenv install 2.4.1`, and `rbenv install 2.5.1`.
 Please note you can run `rbenv install -l` to see the current versions available.
 10. Run `rbenv global 2.5.1` to setup the global version of ruby.
-11. If this is a new machine migrated from an older osx box, make sure to copy over the `.rbenv/vars` and `.rbenv/version` files so you do not lose passwords.
+11. If this is a new machine migrated from an older box, make sure to copy over the `.rbenv/vars` file so you do not lose passwords.
 12. Setup pre-gems for our IDE at this time: `gem install rsense`.